AriaEskan98/Command-Line-Output/README.md

 - Quotes group words together but are removed from the arguments
 - Multiple spaces between arguments are collapsed

-### Process Execution
-Commands are executed asynchronously using `System.Diagnostics.Process`:
-- On Windows, commands are executed through cmd.exe
-- Standard output and error streams are captured separately
-- The UI is updated in real-time as output is available

 ### Event-Based Communication
 The application uses the Observer pattern through C# events: